 You can define the time frames (called activity periods) when a job will be running.
 This allows you to schedule the program e.g. to back up data only during the lowest traffic on your server.
 The scheduler can be considered as a tool that automatically clicks the Start and Stop buttons for a job within defined time frames.

 You can use the scheduler for various types of jobs, both continuous (default) and one-time, but the available configuration options differ depending on the job type.

 The program can be used to back up and restore data simultaneously for multiple Exchange and SharePoint servers located even in different domains or forests.
 The program can also work with Office 365 and on-premises environments at the same time.
 As the choice of a server connection is done per job, each job can be connected to a different server.

-CodeTwo Backup includes two components: the Administration Panel and the Backup Service.
-The Administration Panel is used for defining and managing all features of the program, whereas the Backup Service is responsible for executing jobs, i.e. backing up and restoring data.
-Such a solution enables running all jobs in the background and does not require the Administration Panel to be opened.
-Furthermore, you do not even need to log into the system.
+CodeTwo Backup consists of two main components: the Administration Panel and the Backup Service.
+The Administration Panel is used to define and manage all the features of the program, whereas the Backup Service is responsible for executing jobs, i.e. backing up and restoring data.
+Such a solution makes it possible to run all jobs in the background and does not require the Administration Panel to be constantly open.
+Furthermore, you do not even need to log in to the system.